What is

 Data Collaboration?

-Data Collaboration defines an approach to digital innovation where diverse groups of contributors—both humans and digital systems (including AI/ML)—act to enrich and extend data and generate collaborative intelligence which can be activated with minimal friction such as the "innovation tax" associated with app-to-app data integration.
+Data Collaboration defines an approach to digital innovation where diverse groups of contributors—both humans and digital systems (including AI/ML)—act to enrich and extend data and generate Collaborative Intelligence which can be activated with minimal friction.

-By reducing (or in some cases, eliminating) silos and duplicate data, the owners of the data products involved in data collaboration retain meaningful control over the process, leading to much higher levels of data privacy and data governance.
+In addition, by reducing (or in some cases eliminating) data silos and duplicate data, the owners of the data products involved in Data Collaboration gain meaningful control of their information, including access, portability, and deletion.

 Data collaboration empowers multiple stakeholders to deliver a shared outcome while retaining control of their data